spinalcordtoolbox/report-ui/README.md

 containing index.html, js, py, etc. This will copy the report into the `sample/` directory, with some modifications to make it work with the dev server.

+#### Switching between multiple test datasets

-You can change which report your targeting by setting the `VITE_SAMPLE_DATASETS` environment variable.
+You can change which report you're targeting by setting the `VITE_SAMPLE_DATASETS` environment variable.
 You can add it to `.env.development.local`:

 ```